 Work

-Our agency has been operating in the Australian market for years, and that gives us a significant advantage over other agencies.
-We will let you take full advantage of our database of allied businesses seeking employees and will connect you with other international students in Australia through our Networking events.
-This might not guarantee your success landing a job, as a lot will depend on you, but it would give you a fair advantage over other job seekers.
-If you put your head and heart, you could be soon making your way to your first job in Australia.
+Our agency has been in the Australian market for years, giving us an edge over other agencies.
+We can connect you with businesses looking for employees and introduce you to other international students through our networking events.
+While we can’t guarantee you a job, this will definitely give you a head start.
+With some effort, you could be well on your way to landing your first job in Australia.

-• Trade (supermarkets, shopping centers and clothing shops)
+• Retail (supermarkets, shopping centres, and clothing stores)

 • Tourism (hotels and motels)